limcaroline/cat-friends/README.md

 Automated testing
 - Use Lighthouse to create automated reports that assess the performance, accessibility and best practices of the pages.
 I have gotten the results to green particularly on performance by changing the image file types from png/jpg to webp.
-The color contrast for some parts like buttons were also highlighted to be slightly lower than regular by Lighthouse; however, I have chosen not to change it as the hover makes the button dark - hence, the contrast increases.
+Also updated the color contrast and put some styling in bold in parts like navigation menu and buttons.
 ![Lighthouse analysis results before fix](assets/images/Lighthouse before.jpg)
 ![Lighthouse analysis results after fix](assets/images/lighthouse-after.jpg)
 - Validate the HTML code for all 3 pages. >> Fixed few errors such as unclosed elements and warnings such as lacking headers.
 See screenshots for example.